FREE SHIPPING FOR USA ORDERS OVER $85

 Safety Precautions

-And lastly, read up on the winter sport you’re interested in.
-Below we take a look at the different types of adaptive winter sports that you can try and which one makes more sense for your level of fitness and/or level of limb loss.
+And lastly, read up on the winter sport you're interested in.
+Below we take a look at the different types of adaptive winter sports that you can try and which one makes more sense for your level of fitness and level of limb loss.

 Adaptive Downhill Skiing